-Instructions for U se For incidents involving the following technologies: □ Amusement Rides □ Passenger Ropeways ☐ Boilers, Pressure Vessels, Refrigeration ☐ Elevating Devices □ Electrical □ Gas Note: For all Amusement Rides and Passenger Ropeways incidents (Level I, II, and III): Call 1-866-566-7233 to report the incident Complete form below: save the form to your computer upload the form as an attachment to an email send to incidents@safetyauthority.ca You may also save a copy for your records.
+Instructions for Use For incidents involving the following technologies: □ Amusement Rides □ Passenger Ropeways ☐ Boilers, Pressure Vessels, Refrigeration ☐ Elevating Devices □ Electrical □ Gas Note: For all Amusement Rides and Passenger Ropeways incidents (Level I, II, and III): 1.
+Call 1-866-566-7233 to report the incident 2.
+Complete form below: 1. save the form to your computer 2. upload the form as an attachment to a 3. send to incidents@safetyauthority.ca 3.
+You may also save a copy for your record ın email